Dog Biting - Meaning

 - Can you identify some systematic in any of these factors?

-If your dog has repeatedly bitten, it's sensible and worth the effort that you take records for all of the above clues.
-This will help you over time to pinpoint the true cause of dog biting.
-Only when you have identified the CAUSE of biting, you can reliably stop dog biting!
+If the dog has repeatedly bitten, it's sensible and worth the effort that you take records for all of the above clues.
+This will help you over time to pinpoint the true CAUSE of dog biting.
+Because, only when you have identified the CAUSE of biting, you can reliably stop dog biting!